Psted/LocusPin/README.md

 - Focused on hyperlocal discovery and community connection.
 - Clean, modern interface designed for quick browsing and real‑time engagement.
 - Built to help residents, visitors, and local businesses connect around places and moments.

+How to start:
+1. Open the app and accept the location permissions so that LocusPin can discover posts around you.
+2. If you wish to interact and create posts or comments, please sign-up and create an account using your e-mail and a password.
+3. A link will be sent to your e-mail, accept and your account is activated.

+How to delete your account:
+1. Go to your Profile
+2. Go to Privacy & Safety
+3. At the bottom, choose Delete Account
+4. Confirm, your account will be deleted

+If you lost access to the app or your account, please contact admin @ locuspin.com.

+How can I access my data?
+1. Go to your Profile
+2. All your posts, likes and pins are accessible from here

+How do I download my data?
+1. Go to your Profile
+2. Go to Privacy & Safety
+3. Choose Download My Data